To visit Guerande, France is to love it.

 I am in Guérande, France, a charming, walled, medieval village near the Atlantic coast.
 The town is the stuff of fairy tales, dreamlike, really.
 It is just the kind of beautiful French village I always hope I’ll luck into.

 Confession: I found Guérande by accident, not that I’m embarrassed or anything, but it was one of those travel experiments that sometimes works, and sometimes “doesn’t,” at least not in the way you expect.

 I may as well have swiped my palm across the face of a globe, stopping it with an overextended pointer finger, which I kind of did really, except I was pointing to a map.

 Until a few days ago I still didn’t know where I was going or what I would be doing for the first three days of my trip.

 I chose this region of France, the Loire Atlantic, where the Loire meets the sea and presses up against Brittany to the north, because I liked the rugged edge-of-the-world feel to it that I remembered from a hiking trip along this part of France’s Atlantic coast many years ago.

-When I return home after travelling, I often feel as if I may have been gone for six weeks, instead of two, because of all that compressed living.
+When I return home after traveling, I often feel as if I may have been gone for six weeks, instead of two, because of all that compressed living.

 You may also like: Visit Brittany, France